elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

         * This file.

 In addition to the code file you find a file with unit tests, to show the code is working as promised.
-Run it like this:
+Run it **TWICE** like this:

 ```
     library(RUnit)
     runTestFile('run_analysis_test.R')
 ```

+The first run will fail but load the required dataframes.

 This 3 lines should be the end of the output, if everything works well: